wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-3!

+-   !begin-bullet!
--   Alt-text can now be added to a plot using the `alt` label, i.e `+ labs(alt = ...)`.
+    Alt-text can now be added to a plot using the `alt` label, i.e `+ labs(alt = ...)`.
 Currently this alt text is not automatically propagated, but we plan to integrate into Shiny, RMarkdown, and other tools in the future. (@thomasp85, #4477)

+    !end-bullet!
+-   !begin-bullet!
--   Add support for the BrailleR package for creating descriptions of the plot when rendered (@thomasp85, #4459)
+    Add support for the BrailleR package for creating descriptions of the plot when rendered (@thomasp85, #4459)

+    !end-bullet!
+-   !begin-bullet!
--   `coord_sf()` now has an argument `default_crs` that specifies the coordinate reference system (CRS) for non-sf layers and scale/coord limits.
+    `coord_sf()` now has an argument `default_crs` that specifies the coordinate reference system (CRS) for non-sf layers and scale/coord limits.
 This argument defaults to `NULL`, which means non-sf layers are assumed to be in projected coordinates, as in prior ggplot2